biobakery/MetaPhlAn/README.md

 Additional analysis types and arguments:
   -t ANALYSIS TYPE      Type of analysis to perform:
                          * rel_ab: profiling a metagenomes in terms of relative abundances
+                         * rel_ab_w_read_stats: profiling a metagenomes in terms of relative abundances and estimate the number of reads comming from each clade.
                          * reads_map: mapping from reads to clades (only reads hitting a marker)
                          * clade_profiles: normalized marker counts for clades with at least a non-null marker
                          * marker_ab_table: normalized marker counts (only when > 0.0 and normalized by metagenome size if --nreads is specified)